What Are Dental Bridges?

 How We Can Help You

 For patients in the Burke, Virginia area who are missing teeth, we recommend that you schedule an appointment with Burke Dental.
-The team at Burke Dental is led by Dr. James Willis, a highly accredited dentist, and strives to give our patients the best care.
+The team at Burke Dental is led by Dr. Ghanavati, a highly accredited dentist, and strives to give our patients the best care.
 We also believe in giving patients the right treatment for them, knowing that every patient is an individual and that even with something as common tooth loss there is not a one-size-fits-all solution.
 Perhaps dental bridges are the right option, but maybe they are not and after a consultation, the team at Burke Dental is able to steer our patients to the cosmetic dentistry procedure that is right for them.